akarshsnair/Automatic-Floor-Cleaning-Robot/README.md

-design and develop an autonomous robot capable of cleaning indoor environments, thereby revolutionizing traditional floor cleaning methods.
+design and develop an autonomous robot capable of cleaning indoor environments, thereby revolutionizing the traditional floor cleaning methods.
 By leveraging the power of the Robot Operating
 System (ROS), the robot's capabilities are enhanced, allowing seamless communication